harness/developer-hub/release-notes/platform.md

   The issue is now fixed, and the wizard reads the latest value.

-- Harness Manager did not show role assignments for a service account at the organization and project scopes if the parent scope (the account and organization scopes, respectively) had a service account with the same identifier.
+- Harness Manager did not show role assignments for a service account at the organization and project scopes if the parent scope (the account scope and organization scope, respectively) had a service account with the same identifier.
 (PL-40245, ZD-47906)

   The issue is now fixed, and any affected service accounts will be displayed correctly.